NickBell123/Digi-Market-Cap/README.md

 The site is far from finished but due to time constraints this is as far as I can take it for now.

+The wireframes for the project can be found [here](static/images/wireframes.pdf) The site data schema is available [here](static/images/DataSchema.png)

 ### UX

 * As site owner, the objective is to provide a simple soultion for crypto fans to follow their favorite 'coins'.
 In doing so create traffic to the site for potentional add or subscription revenue.